Symmetry invariance of conservation laws of partial differential equations: Preliminaries

 On the solution space $\E$ of a given PDE system \eqref{pde}, the Frechet derivative operators $\delta_G|_\E$ and $\delta_G^*|_\E$ vanish.
 Thus, the determining equation \eqref{multdeteq} implies

 From \lemref{hadamard}, it then follows that $Q_a$ satisfies the identity

 for some linear differential operator

 whose coefficients are non-singular on $\E$ as the PDE system $G^a=0$ is assumed to be normal.
-Substitution of this identity \eqref{adjsymmdeteqoffE} into the determining equation \eqref{multdeteq} yields
+Substitution of this identity \eqref{adjsymmid} into the determining equation \eqref{multdeteq} yields

 where $u^\alpha(t,x)$ is an arbitrary (sufficiently smooth) function.
-This equation \eqref{helmholtzoffE} can be split with respect to each leading derivative of $u^\alpha$ in the PDE system and each differential consequence of these derivatives.
-The splitting yields a linear system of equations
+This equation \eqref{helmholtzoffE} can be split with respect to the set of leading derivatives of $u^\alpha$ in the normal form of the PDE system and each differential consequence of these derivatives.
+The splitting yields a linear system of equations: